P.e sports premium

 For the academic year 2015 to 2016 we have been allocated £8,335

-• Purchase equipment to enhance physical development in outdoor provision – bikes, scooters, bats, balls etc
+• We have purchased equipment to enhance physical development in outdoor provision – bikes, scooters, bats, balls etc.

-• Purchase PE equipment to enable more effective teaching – parachutes etc
+• We have purchased PE equipment to enable more effective teaching – parachutes, balls, etc.

-• Bought in specialist teachers to work with pupils and up-skill staff
+• We bought in specialist teachers to work with pupils and up-skill staff

-• Bought in specialist OT provision from tree tops to assess pupils and train staff to support pupils' emotional regulation and sensory needs
+• We bought in specialist OT provision from tree tops to assess pupils and train staff to support pupils' emotional regulation and sensory needs

-• Setting up of specialist resource room – sensory / OT room, pupils physical needs can be met
+• We have set up of specialist resource room – sensory / OT room, pupils physical needs can be met.